OnWritingCode/simple-blog-template/src/content/testing.md

 ---
 title: Testing
-date: 2022-03-06
+date: 2022-03-27
-preview: "Testing out code syntax highlighting."
+preview: Testing out what syntax highlighting looks like with Shiki.
 ---

 This is a blog post.